 Directory of Regional Offices of Education

-After you apply, you will receive a letter listing any additional tests that will be required through the Illinois Certification Testing System .
+After you apply, you will receive a letter listing any additional tests that will be required through the Illinois Certification Testing System (Test of Academic Proficiency (TAP) and content tests).
 You will need to pass the tests by the deadline included in the letter.
-The Illinois Basic Skills Test should be waived based on your Michigan certificate, but the content area tests are not waived.
-You should not need to submit official MTTC score reports.
+Note: you may be able to submit certain ACT or SAT scores in place of the TAP test.

 EDUC 312 Teaching Exceptional Students and IDIS 301 Introduction to Bilingual and ESL Education are highly recommended for anyone interested in teaching in Illinois (regardless of which majors/minors you select).
 Keep the syllabi for these courses in your records.